mwoolf87/cardGame/README.md

-#Flip Card Game
+# Flip Card Game

-##Game made by junior developers Carmen, Mike, and Gabriel at Digitalcrafts
+## Game made by junior developers Carmen, Mike, and Gabriel at Digitalcrafts

+This project was made with HTML, CSS and Javascript using CSS Grid